richmr/robocompscoutingapp/README.md

 - game_mode_group: So game modes can be mutually exclusive selected
 - game_mode: ID the game mode DIVs
     - When game_mode changes, tallies and yes/no must be reset
+- attr: data-modename: Official name of the mode, referenced by data-onlyForMode below
 - score_tally: designate a tally score item
-- item name is defined in data-scorename attr
+- attr: data-scorename: item name is defined in data-scorename attr
 - score_flag: designate a true/false score item (default false)
-- data-onlyForMode: should define modes this can be tallied/registered for (tied to the defined "id" attribute in the .game_mode)
+- attr: data-onlyForMode: should define modes this can be tallied/registered for (tied to the defined "id" attribute in the .game_mode)
+- click_feedback: Will change the background color of this element when it's immediate descendent is clicked